Red Vine Cut Leaf Iphym Herbalism Vitis vinifera

 In stock

-Earn 47 points loyalty in buying this product
+Earn 7 loyalty points by purchasing this product

 Red vine leaves are plants that have many medicinal properties.
 Indeed, these leaves are rich in antioxidants, vitamin C and flavonoids, which gives them many health benefits.